Here are 15 keyword research ideas and advanced strategies to help you understand what people are searching and clicking on in Google.

 These are all topics broadly based around my core services.

-You can find topics, broadly based around your services or your clients, that are much easier to rank and earn traffic from.
+You can find a specific topic, broadly based around your services or your clients, that are much easier to rank and earn traffic from.

 Let’s use keyword research to find out prospects are looking for.

 - Go to site explorer in Ahrefs.